 During 2023, the Company recorded \$460.9 million of gross identifiable intangible assets identified in connection with the Validus Acquisition.
+See "Note 3.
+Acquisition of Validus" for additional information regarding the Validus Acquisition.

-Also during 2023, the Company recorded amortization expense of \$13.6 million and an impairment loss of \$Nil related to other intangible assets (2022 - \$6.5 million and \$Nil, respectively).
+The Company recorded amortization expense of \$57.6 million and an impairment loss of \$13.8 million related to other intangible assets during 2024 (2023 - \$13.6 million and \$Nil, respectively).